 The oldest delegate at the Constitutional Convention was Benjamin Franklin, age 81.
 Jonathon Dayton, age 26, was the youngest delegate.

 After the Japanese bombed Pearl Harbor, the Constitution was taken to Fort Knox so it would be safe during World War II.
 It is displayed at the National Archives in Washington, D.C.

 National Constitution Center.
 (2012).
 Ten fast facts on the Constitution.
 Retrieved from https://constitutioncenter.org/constitution-day/about-constitution-day/10-fast-facts-on-the-constitution/

 What do you think is the most important freedom guaranteed Americans by the Constitution?

 Click the link below to view the archive of Chad Halvorson’s presentation on “Constitutional Crisis and the Constitutional Flexibility Through the Lens of the 13th, 14th, and 15th Amendments.”
-He is an adjunct instructor at Rasmussen College in Fargo, N.D.
+He is an adjunct instructor at Rasmussen University in Fargo, N.D.
 His graduate school areas of research include early U.S. history, Civil War and Reconstruction, and Latin American history.